 The following attire will NOT be permitted:

-Skirts, dresses, culottes: 3 or more inches above the knee in the standing position or splitsin the material to include wrap around clothes
+Skirts, dresses, culottes: 3 or more inches above the knee in the standing position or splitsin the material to include wrap around clothes C apri pants could be worn but must be no shorter than the calf area

 Khaki clothing (pants, shirt, blouse, etc.)